GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/10.491-500/09.Sound-the-Battle-Cry/docs.md

 ---
+title: |
-title: 499.
-Sound the Battle Cry
+    499. Sound the Battle Cry - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 499.
+Sound the Battle Cry.
+Sound the battle cry, See! the foe is nigh; Raise the standard high For the Lord; Gird your armor on, Stand firm, every one, Rest your cause upon His holy word.
+CHORUS: Rouse, then soldiers!
+Rally round the banner!
+Ready, steady, pass the word along; Onward, forward, shout aloud hosanna!
+Christ is Captain of the mighty throng.
+    keywords:  |
-    keywords: Church Hymnal, Sound the Battle Cry, Sound the battle cry, See! the foe is nigh, Rouse, then, soldiers!
+        Church Hymnal 1941, adventhymnals, advent hymnals, Sound the Battle Cry, Sound the battle cry, See! the foe is nigh.
+Rouse, then soldiers!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 499. SOUND THE BATTLE CRY
+####  Church Hymnal 1941,

 ```txt
 1.